loganlidster/zara/EVENT_UPDATE_SYSTEM.md

 ## Key Features

-### 1. Wallet Continuity
+### 1. Alternating Signal Pattern
-The system handles positions that carry overnight:
+The system logs BUY and SELL signals in alternating pattern:
-- Checks the last event in each table to determine starting state
+- Checks the last event to determine if expecting BUY or SELL next
-- If last event was BUY → starts with shares held
+- If last event was BUY → next logged event must be SELL
-- If last event was SELL → starts with cash
+- If last event was SELL → next logged event must be BUY
-- Continues simulation from that state
+- Frontend builds wallet from scratch starting at $10,000

 ### 2. Incremental Processing
 - Processes ONE day at a time